WakiMak/trentent.github.io-forked/_posts/2013-11-15-error-launching-batch-file-from-within-appv-5-bubble.md

 </div>

 <div>
-  The issue we have is APPV does not seem to get that variable and pass it to the program. Â So when the program starts, it makes %clientname% folders in a temp directory and we can't have two %clientname% folders in the same directory so only one instance of the application can be launched *period* if we do it this way, as opposed to one per server.
+  The issue we have is APPV does not seem to get that variable and pass it to the program.
+So when the program starts, it makes %clientname% folders in a temp directory and we can't have two %clientname% folders in the same directory so only one instance of the application can be launched *period* if we do it this way, as opposed to one per server.
 </div>

 <div>